skyfire-e/PATac/README.md

 <br>

 ## ✅ Features
-1. Mode to click listed settlements (will click non-main settlements that are invisible on max zoom).
+1. Mode to click listed points (will click non-main villages that are invisible on max zoom).
 2. Mode to send up to 30 clicks per second into pointer location.
 3. Mode to draw a polygon and send specified count of clicks per second in randomized points inside this polygon (useful for some in-game events).
 4. GUI/TUI.